-BOEM's good faith effort to identify historic properties onshore that may be potentially affected by the proposed undertaking includes one historic district potentially affected by the introduction of a switch cabinet.
+BOEM's good faith effort to identify historic properties onshore that may be potentially affected by the proposed undertaking includes one historic district potentially affected by the introduction of a switch cabinet and installation of the onshore interconnection cable.
 Camp Pendleton State Military Reservation Historic District is a VAARNG facility located in the City of Virginia Beach.
 Originally located on farmland and beachfront, the district now occupies 343.01 ac (138.8 ha) of largely intact landscape defined by military architecture, recreational facilities, and native woodland vegetation.
 The district includes 121 contributing buildings and structures.

-The Camp Pendleton Rifle Range is a contributing element to this district, which is listed in the NRHP under Criteria A and C for its association with the military training and build-up associated with both world wars, and for its collection of exemplary military architecture.
-The Observation Deck is also a contributing element to this district, which is listed in the NRHP under Criteria A for its association with the history of Camp Pendleton through its use as a platform to watch for sightings of German U-boats off the Atlantic Coast.
+The Camp Pendleton Rifle Range (DHR Resource No. 134-0413-0160) is a contributing element to this district, which is listed in the NRHP under Criteria A and C for its association with the military training and build-up associated with both world wars, and for its collection of exemplary military architecture.
+The Observation Deck (DHR Resource No. 134-0413-0168) is also a contributing element to this district, which is listed in the NRHP under Criteria A for its association with the history of Camp Pendleton through its use as a platform to watch for sightings of German U-boats off the Atlantic Coast.
+Building 94 (State Representative's House, DHR Resource No. 134-0413-0036) and its associated outbuildings are also contributing elements to this district under Criteria A and C for their association with the early development of the camp property and their Craftsmen architectural style.